geuryroustand/capstone-frontend/README.md

 In the checkout page going to ask u for a credit card please use  4242424242424242   CVC:  Any 3 digits   DATE: Any future date

-### This is the frontend of the final project of my coding Bootcamp course at Strive School, it is not finished yet I am working to finish it and add the features that it needs.
+## This is the frontend of the final project of my coding Bootcamp course at Strive School.
+## it is not finished yet I am working to finish it.